Early evolution constrained by high-$p_T$ QGP tomography

-The transverse momentum distributions of charged particles are shown in Fig.~\ref{fig1}, and $\pT$-differential elliptic flow parameter $v_2(\pT)$ in the low momentum part ($\pT < 2$ GeV) of the lower panels of Fig.~\ref{fig2}.
-The overall agreement with the data is acceptable, and consistently with Ref.~\cite{Bass}, we observe only a weak dependence on $\tau_0$---especially $v_2(\pT)$ is almost independent of $\tau_0$.
+The transverse momentum distributions of charged particles are shown in Fig.~\ref{fig1}, and $\pT$-differential elliptic flow parameter $v_2\{4\}(\pT)$ in the low momentum part ($\pT < 2$ GeV) of the lower panels of Fig.~\ref{fig2}.
+As seen, the overall agreement with the data is acceptable.

+To be able to use the high-$\pT$ sector to study the bulk behavior we need a framework that incorporates both state-of-the-art energy loss and bulk medium simulations.
+With this goal, we recently developed a fully optimized modular framework DREENA-A~\cite{DREENAA}, which can incorporate any, arbitrary, temperature profile within the dynamical energy loss formalism (outlined below).
+Consequently, ``DREENA'' stands for Dynamical Radiative and Elastic ENergy loss Approach, while ``A'' stands for Adaptive.
+The framework does not have fitting parameters within the energy loss model, allowing to fully exploit different temperature profiles (as the only input in the DREENA-A framework), systematically compare the data and predictions obtained by the same formalism and parameter set, and consequently constrain the bulk QGP properties from jointly studying low and high-$\pT$ theory and data.

+The initial quark spectrum is computed at next to leading order~\cite{Vitev0912} for light and heavy partons.
+To generate charged hadrons, we use DSS~\cite{DSS} fragmentation functions.
+For D and B mesons, we use BCFY~\cite{BCFY} and KLP~\cite{KLP} fragmentation functions, respectively.
+In the presence of QCD medium, the vacuum fragmentation functions should be modified along with parton energy loss as described by the multi-scale models~\cite{JETSCAPE:2021ehl,Ke:2020clc}.
+However, for high-$\pT>10$~GeV, which is the momentum region covered in our study~\footnote[2]{As the assumptions in the dynamical energy loss break down below 10~GeV, we consider our predictions to be reliable in the region $\pT>10$~GeV.}, such modification is small, justifying the use of vacuum fragmentation~\cite{JETSCAPE:2021ehl}.